 - Dream Pop

-- And the Peppermint Pig EP, their recording debut, sounds more pop-influenced, almost like they were Police wannabes.
+- And Peppermint Pig, their second EP, sounds more pop influenced, almost like they were The Police wannabes.

 - Echoing Acoustics